 A new Ordinance to further update this section of the LAMC to specifically address what e-bikes can or cannot do is within the purview of the Los Angeles City Council.
-The Mayor of Los Angeles can also submit a proposal to amend LAMC 56.15 to address e-bikes to the City Council.
+The Mayor of Los Angeles can also submit a proposal to the City Council to amend LAMC 56.15 to address e-bikes.
+Having the new Ordinance apply to all classes of e-bikes will make enforcement of the new Ordinance easier for law enforcement.
+Clearly defining who is liable in an e-bike collision on the sidewalk or boardwalk will benefit pedestrians involved in these collisions.

-The Cities of Santa Monica, Inglewood and Manhattan Beach have all passed ordinances banning bicycles, and e-bikes, from riding on the sidewalks.
+The Cities of Santa Monica, Inglewood, West Hollywood, Beverly Hills and Manhattan Beach have all passed ordinances banning e-bikes from riding on the sidewalks in their jurisdictions.